leedm777/advent-of-code-2019/README.md

  - `day06
    - Data structures matter a lot.
 I started mapping center->outward, but couldn't get what I needed.
 I reversed it to map out->center, and then it became easy.
+   - Interestingly, the path function I built for the 2nd problem would've been helpful for the first.
+Refactored according.

 ## License